-In addition to concerts, the Choir has been featured in a number of television programmes on the BBC.
-In April 2009, the The One Show invited members of NLS to support the hosts of the show in a viewer competition to decide which of them would perform live.
+In addition to concerts, the Choir has been featured in a number of television programmes on the BBC and ITV including the Alan Titchmarsh Show, The One Show and Classic Goldie a follow up to the popular BBC Maestro competition.

-2010 saw NLS sing Choral Evensong at the church of St Sepulchre-without-Newgate in London, and this has now turned into an annual event with the choir singing services at Westminster Abbey in 2011 and 2012.
+2010 saw NLS sing Choral Evensong at the church of St Sepulchre-without-Newgate in London, and this has now turned into an annual event with the Choir singing services at Westminster Abbey (2011-2013) and Southwark Cathedral (2014).